thermo_style style args

 The nbuild and ndanger keywords are useful for monitoring neighbor list builds during a run.
 Note that both these values are also printed with the end-of-run statistics.
 The nbuild keyword is the number of re-builds during the current run.
 The ndanger keyword is the number of re-builds that LAMMPS considered potentially “dangerous”.
 If atom movement triggered neighbor list rebuilding (see the neigh_modify command), then dangerous reneighborings are those that were triggered on the first timestep atom movement was checked for.
 If this count is non-zero you may wish to reduce the delay factor to insure no force interactions are missed by atoms moving beyond the neighbor skin distance before a rebuild takes place.

 The keywords cella, cellb, cellc, cellalpha, cellbeta, cellgamma, correspond to the usual crystallographic quantities that define the periodic unit cell of a crystal.
-See this section of the doc pages for a geometric description of triclinic periodic cells, including a precise definition of these quantities in terms of the internal LAMMPS cell dimensions lx, ly, lz, yz, xz, xy.
+See the Howto triclinic doc page for a geometric description of triclinic periodic cells, including a precise definition of these quantities in terms of the internal LAMMPS cell dimensions lx, ly, lz, yz, xz, xy.

 For output values from a compute or fix, the bracketed index I used to index a vector, as in c_ID[I] or f_ID[I], can be specified using a wildcard asterisk with the index to effectively specify multiple values.
 This takes the form “*” or “*n” or “n*” or “m*n”.
 If N = the size of the vector (for mode = scalar) or the number of columns in the array (for mode = vector), then an asterisk with no numeric values means all indices from 1 to N. A leading asterisk means all indices from 1 to n (inclusive).
 A trailing asterisk means all indices from n to N (inclusive).
 A middle asterisk means all indices from m to n (inclusive).